ARMmbed/minar/readme.md

 }
 ```

 The above pseudo-code sequence should be enough to explain a very important feature of MINAR: **MINAR is not a pre-emptive scheduler**.
-The user events execute uninterrupted (`next->call()` above), control gets back to MINAR's event loop when the event exits.
+The user events execute uninterrupted (`next->call()` above); control goes back to MINAR's event loop when the event exits.
 No pre-emption means that you won't have to worry about complex, hard to understand synchronization issues between different parts of your application, like you'd have to do in a traditional RTOS.
 However, it also means that **MINAR is not a real time scheduler**.
 If your callbacks take a lot of time to execute, some other callbacks in the system might start later than expected.
 Consider a simple example:

 ```
 void f(void) {